Harriet Harman: Early life and career

 Harman gained a 2:1 BA in Politics from the University of York.
 During her time at York, she was a member of Goodricke College and was involved with student politics.
 After York, Harman went on to qualify as a solicitor and worked for Brent Law Centre in London.
 Between 1978 and 1982, she was employed as a legal officer for the National Council for Civil Liberties.
 In this capacity, and just before becoming MP for Peckham in a by-election in 1982, she represented a prisoner who was kept in solitary confinement against the Home Office.
 However, she was found in contempt of court for sharing documents she had read aloud in the courtroom with a journalist.
 The contempt of court action was pursued by Michael Havers, a former Attorney General for England and Wales.
 Harman was thus the subject of numerous parliamentary questions and debates before she became an MP, including at a PMQ in February 1982.
 Harman subsequently took the case to the European Court of Human Rights, successfully arguing Havers had breached her right to freedom of expression.
-The case is still considered a significant case in British public law.
+The case is considered a significant case in British public law.

 Harman was later involved in a European Court of Human Rights case against MI5.
-During a 1984 television interview by Cathy Massiter, it was revealed personal files were held by MI5 on Harman and on the (by then former-) General Secretary of the NCCL, Patricia Hewitt.
+During a 1984 television interview by Cathy Massiter, it was revealed personal files were held by MI5 on Harman and on the (by then former) General Secretary of the NCCL, Patricia Hewitt.
 They successfully argued that there had been an infringement of their rights because MI5 was not a legally constituted and democratically accountable organisation, this being the minimum standard in democracy.
 The success of the case led to enactment of the Security Service Act 1989.